 Earn Your Integrated Social Studies Education Degree On The TU Campus!

-Lourdes College faculty teach all of the Education coursework on Tiffin University ’s campus.
-Teacher credentialing and certification will be handled through the School of Education at Lourdes College Meanwhile, the general education curriculum and the content specialization in English and History are taught by Tiffin University faculty.
+Lourdes University faculty teach all of the Education coursework on Tiffin University’s campus.
+Teacher credentialing and certification will be handled through the School of Education at Lourdes University.
+Meanwhile, the general education curriculum and the content specialization in English and History are taught by Tiffin University faculty.

 This major will provide you with all of the coursework necessary for a Degree in Integrated Social Studies.
 You will also meet the Adolescent and Young Adult licensing requirements and teaching credentials for Integrated Social Studies, grades 7–12.